BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **Enchanting Song** `ACTIVE`

-During their Activation, a Sentinel may sing one of the following songs:
+During their Activation, a Wood Elf Sentinel may sing one of the following songs to gain the relevant effect:

-The Hymn of Elbereth - Choose a friendly model within 12", who will automatically pass all Courage Tests until the End Phase of the turn.
+Hymn of Elbereth - Choose a friendly model within 12".
+Until the End Phase of the turn, the chosen model automatically passes any Courage Tests they are required to take.

-Eldamar Madrigal - Choose an enemy model within 12" who is not Engaged in Combat.
-They must take an Intelligence Test.
-If failed, you may immediately Move that model.
-However you cannot make them enter an enemy model's Control Zone, dismount, lie down, be forced to Climb, Jump, Leap or Swim, or Move in any way that would cause direct harm.
-The model affected by this song cannot be Activated later in the turn.
+Lay of Gondolin - Until the End Phase of the turn, this model and all friendly models within 3" of them gain the [Terror] special rule.

-The Lay of Gondolin - Sentinel and all friendly models within 3" gain [Terror] until the End Phase of the turn.
+Eldamar Madrigal - Choose an enemy model within 12" that is not Engaged in Combat; the chosen model must immediately take an Intelligence Test.
+If the test is failed, then you may immediately Move that model as if it was that model's Activation; however, the only thing they can do is Move.
+A model made to Move in this manner cannot enter an enemy model's Control Zone, dismount, lie down, be forced to make a Climb, Jump, Leap or Swim Test, and cannot Move in any way that would cause it direct harm (such as attempting to jump off a cliff).
+A model affected by this song cannot be Activated later in the turn.

 </div>